Master of Art Education

 - Fall and spring coursework is completed online or in Lubbock at Texas Tech University.
 Required face-to-face sessions each summer will be held at the TTU Center at Junction for a three week period beginning in early June.

-- In 2011, several nationally-known artists visited the TTU Center at Junction as guest artists and teachers.
-Guest artists are currently being scheduled for Summer 2012.
+- Several nationally-known artists have visited the TTU Center at Junction as guest artists and teachers.
+See more info about our Summer Art Program here.

 - Semester-based courses align with the Academic Calendar of Texas Tech University.